 At Berenson Injury Law, we have nearly 40 years of experience advocating for accident victims.

-We have filed cases against Uber, Lyft, taxi cab companies, and probably every automobile liability insurance company licensed to do business in Texas.
+We have filed cases against Uber, Lyft, taxi cab companies, and almost every automobile liability insurance company licensed to do business in Texas.

 While Uber and Lyft have revolutionized the travel industry, they are not without their dangers.
-At Berenson Injury Law, we pursue the driver as well as the company to help you recover the maximum compensation for your Fort Worth or Dallas area accident case.
+At Berenson Injury Law, we pursue the driver as well as the company to help you recover your for your car or truck accident case.